mpolyakova/covertype-classification-metis/Readme.md

 I converted aspect to a direction
 I removed unnecessary soil types from the model when I determined they were unused by the model in order to decrease feature space.

-The data was split into training, validation and training dataset.
+The data was split into training, validation and test datasets.
 Training and validation were used to help with parameter tuning, and testing to gather the final results.

 ### Metrics